Control quality from the factory floor to the back office

 Computer based procedures

-Extending QMS functions into a mobile procedures environment means that line workers and supervisors can collect quality data at the same time as they execute their normal work — and by reducing procedure adherence and other human performance errors, your solution does more than help you understand your quality gaps: it helps fix them too.
+Extending QMS functions into a mobile documents environment means that line workers and supervisors can collect quality data at the same time as they execute their normal work — and by reducing procedure adherence and other human performance errors, your solution does more than help you understand your quality gaps: it helps fix them too.

 No per-user pricing